Are Ionic Compounds Metal And Nonmetal

 Scientific Foundations

 When a metal and a nonmetal interact, the difference in electronegativity and ionization energy drives the transfer of electrons from the metal to the nonmetal.
-This transfer results in the formation of stable ions and the release of energy, making the formation of ionic compounds energetically favorable.
+But this transfer results in the formation of stable ions and the release of energy, making the formation of ionic compounds energetically favorable.
 The electrostatic attraction between the resulting ions is governed by Coulomb's law, which states that the force between two charged particles is directly proportional to the product of their charges and inversely proportional to the square of the distance between them.

 Historical Perspective